 Being a leader of a small team that consists of men and women I often wish that the men would learn from the women and that the company as a whole continues to work on the fact that both genders are equally important.

 Philia is selective in its approach towards Women’s Empowerment.
 We believe that we can empower ourselves and be there for one another in the process of self-empowerment.
 Empowerment is a little bit like a chick coming out of its egg shell.
-We discover a whole new world.
+At Philia, we discover a whole new world.
 We break away from our comfort zones.
 We got to be brave.

 This post was written by Nicole.